 - 8-3 THE SELECTION PROCESS The department head or Screening Committee, as appropriate, shall determine which examining device or combination of devices will be used to evaluate the relative fitness of each candidate for employment.
 The devices selected will relate to the duties and responsibilities of the position for which candidates are being examined.
-Typically, all applications will be reviewed in order to determine those individuals best qualified for employment on the basis of their education and experience and how that background demonstrates the candidates' possession of the knowledge, skill and ability necessary for successful job performance. - a) FOR POSITIONS OTHER THAN DEPARTMENT HEADS Upon review of all applications, the department head will interview the best qualified applicants and recommend a selection from among that group to the appointing authority who shall review the application process, the recommendation and make the appointment. - b) FOR DEPARTMENT HEAD POSITIONS The Screening Committee will review all applications, conduct preliminary interviews and recommend the best qualified applicants to the appointing authority for interview and final selection.
-The appointing authority will notify the Screening Committee of the time, location and date established for the final interviews. - c) NOTIFICATION TO APPLICANTS The department head or appointing authority will notify all candidates in a timely manner of their selection or non-selection for the position. - c) DOCUMENTING THE SELETION PROCESS A record of the recruiting, examining, and appointing procedures used will be retained for one year after vacancy is filled. - 8-4 EQUAL EMPLOYMENT OPPORTUNITY Discrimination in the selection process is prohibited and any employee or applicant who feels aggrieved may file a complaint with the Director of the Affirmative Action Program.
+Typically, all applications will be reviewed in order to determine those individuals best qualified for employment on the basis of their education and experience and how that background demonstrates the candidates' possession of the knowledge, skill and ability necessary for successful job performance. - a) FOR POSITIONS OTHER THAN DEPARTMENT HEADS Upon review of all applications, the department head will interview the best qualified applicants and recommend a selection from among that group to the appointing authority who shall review the application process, the recommendation and make the appointment. - b) FOR CERTAIN EXECUTIVE LEVEL DEPARTMENT HEAD POSITIONS The Screening Committee will review all applications, conduct preliminary interviews and recommend the best qualified applicants to the appointing authority for interview and final selection.
+The appointing authority will notify the Screening Committee of the time, location and date established for the final interviews. - NOTIFICATION TO APPLICANTS The department head or appointing authority will notify all candidates in a timely manner of their selection or nonselection for the position. - c) DOCUMENTING THE SELETIONSELECTION PROCESS A record of the recruiting, examining, and appointing procedures used will be retained for one (1) year after vacancy is filled. - 8-4 EQUAL EMPLOYMENT OPPORTUNITY Discrimination in the selection process is prohibited and any employee or applicant who feels aggrieved may file a complaint with the Director of the Affirmative Action Program, consistent with Town policy and state and federal law.